alma/alma-php-client/tests/README.md

-Alma PHP API client tests
+Alma PHP API Client tests
 =====================

-You need to change in .docker/Dockerfile ligne 2 your version of PHP

 ## For PHP 5.6 to 8.0
-- copy `phpunit.dist.leg acy.xml` to `phpunit.xml`
+- copy `phpunit.dist.legacy.xml` to `phpunit.xml`

 #### If you are using PHP5.6